To arrange tool repairs contact me.

+Much of my re-handling work is on family heirloom tools, sometimes owned by 3 generations, or tools that tradesmen rely upon for their work, and can't easily replace.
 If you have a cherished tool that is showing signs of wear and tear you may want to consider having it reconditioned.
-Typically I'll de-rust, sharpen and re-handle a tool.
 The photos above show an Elwell border spade before and after reconditioning.
 This tool (about 50 years old) was well worth saving.
 The cost was about the same as buying a new but inferior item.

-Digging tool handle options are, from the left: wood YD, metal YD, shaped crutch T.
+Pictured above, digging tool handle options are, from the left: metal YD, wood YD, shaped crutch T, barrel T.

 Sometimes repairs to the tang or socket of a tool may be needed.
 Here the tang of a grasshook is being straightened and drawn down (lengthened) at red heat.